 - Vitamin E is a powerful antioxidant and has anti-aging properties;

-- Procyanidins, relieves stress, improves skin tone and elasticity of the skin and prevents premature aging;
+- Procyanidins relieve stress, improves skin tone and elasticity of the skin, and prevents premature aging;

 - Magnesium helps to cope with stress, relieve tension, relax the muscles;

 - Iron enhancing hematopoietic function;